 - Use the power of this feature sparingly.
 You likely don’t want to configure auto follow-ups with every campaign you send.
 This will cause your recipients to get additional emails from you, and you should only use this feature on emails to people where you genuinely want a reply.

-- You can also personalize the follow-up email with personalization variables, as shown in the screenshot below.
+- You can also personalize the auto follow-up email with personalization variables, as shown in the screenshot below.

 - After you’ve launched a campaign with automatic follow-ups, you can edit or cancel the auto follow-up settings.
 Here you can also add auto follow-ups to a campaign after the fact if you forgot to do so when you originally sent it, but be careful.
 Changing the settings to an already-sent campaign can trigger an immediate batch of reminder emails to be sent, if you’re not careful with the settings.
 If you change your mind and now wish to prevent auto follow-ups from sending, just set the “Days” to 0 for any particular Stage.